 Anniversary gifts have evolved over time.
 Modern gifts tend to lend themselves well to being displayed in the home and are often practical.
-Use modern gift ideas if you prefer gifts that are more straightforward than symbolic or to celebrate an anniversary that does not have a traditional gift assigned to it.
+Use modern gift ideas for gifts that are more straightforward than symbolic or to celebrate an anniversary that does not have a traditional gift assigned to it.
 Some examples include clocks for the first anniversary, desk sets for the seventh anniversary and appliances for the fourth anniversary.

-Incorporate anniversary flowers into your anniversary activities for a simple way to celebrate.
-There is a flower associated with anniversaries 1 to 15 and with every fifth anniversary from the 20th to the 50th.
+Incorporate anniversary flowers into anniversary activities for a simple way to celebrate.
+There is a flower associated with anniversaries one to 15 and with every fifth anniversary from the 20th to the 50th.
 For example, to celebrate a 15th anniversary, use roses in creative ways: bathe together using rose-shaped soaps, make a recipe calling for rose petals or sprinkle rose petals on a blanket set up for a backyard picnic.
 Use calla lilies to celebrate a sixth anniversary.
 Buy blank cards featuring a photo of a calla lily and compose touching letters to one another, or plant calla lilies together in the yard.

 - Photos by Rebecca Nelles